halso/Vaider/Documents/Prds/VaiderPrd.md

 * **Error Handling**:

   * If an error occurs, the MCP server returns an HTTP 500 response with a JSON-formatted body describing the issue.
 This allows the Agent to gracefully detect and log failures.

+## 7. Future Roadmap

+*   **V2 Features**:
+    * Support additional video-processing AI services beyond Google Gemini (e.g., OpenAI video models, Anthropic Claude Vision, open-source models).

+## 8. Other Notes

+*   **Experimental Programs**: During development of the project a number of experimental program will be used to try out various parts of the system before working on the code for them.
+These will include:
+    - One that creates and runs a simple Hello World MCP server that can be run and tested by an Agent that just says Hello Agent and tells it the current time.
+    - One that takes a test input video file and sends it to Gemini to get a description of it.